 Is shingles contagious?

-However, you can catch chickenpox from someone with shingles if you haven't had chickenpox before.
 The shingles blisters contain a live virus.
 If you have never had chickenpox and make direct contact with an open blister or something with the fluid on it, you can contract the virus and develop chickenpox.

 What are the symptoms of shingles?

-|Stages of the illness||Description|
+|Stages of shingles|

-Pain that usually occurs 1 to 4 days before the rash appears.
+Pain that usually occurs 1–4 days before the rash appears.

-A rash that lasts for about 7 to 10 days.
+A rash that lasts for about 7–10 days.

-|Stage 3||Resolution, which takes about 2 to 4 weeks.
+Recovery, which takes about 2–4 weeks.

 How is shingles diagnosed?

-To diagnose shingles, your doctor will ask you about your symptoms and also do an examination.
+To diagnose shingles, your doctor will ask you about your symptoms and will also do an examination.
 Some people may have pain with no rash or rash with no pain.
 In such cases, a blood test may be needed to confirm the diagnosis.